Providing lifesaving rescue services to animals in need

 - Fauna Rescue SA, a volunteer non-profit organisation caring for sick, injured and orphaned native wildlife.
 Fauna Rescue carers are specialised in a number of native species, including koalas, kangaroos, possums, echidnas, bats, reptiles, tortoises, pelicans, birds of prey, magpies, ducklings and nectar feeding birds, such as honeyeaters and lorikeets.

 - The Australian Marine Wildlife Research and Rescue Organisation (AMWRRO), a dedicated marine wildlife rescue and rehabilitation organisation.
 AMWRRO is South Australia’s only organisation licensed to rescue, rehabilitate and release all seals, all seabirds and all sea turtle species.
 They also work closely with other departments to rescue and release dolphin and whale species found entangled or beached.

 If you find a native animal in distress, please call our 24-hour hotline on 1300 4 777 22, and we will connect you to the best organisation to help.

 What to do when you find a stray animal

-Please note that councils have full responsibility for stray animals in South Australia.
+Please note that only councils have powers relating to most stray animals in South Australia.
 So, if you find an uninjured stray animal, you must immediately contact the council where you found the animal.
 If that council is unresponsive, you can call RSPCA South Australia and we will do our best to help you make contact.